holoviz/panel/doc/explanation/api/reactive.md

 ## Cons:

-+ Compared to the Declarative API approach, the resulting code is specific to the GUI framework
++ Compared to the Declarative API approach, the resulting GUI code is tightly tied to the underlying domain-specific code, because it must declare valid types and ranges for widgets that must match what the underlying code accepts.

 ## Explanation

-In this model, we can use an existing plotting function, declare each widget explicitly, and then bind a widget to each of the arguments that we want to be interactive.
-The `pn.bind` function works much like [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial) in that it binds regular arguments and keyword arguments to a function. `partial` can only bind specific, static arguments like `5`, but `pn.bind` can also bind *Parameters*, widgets, and other dynamic functions with dependencies to the arguments, ensuring when the function is called the current values of the *Parameters* are passed to the function.
-A bound function is then reactive, updating whenever the widget values change.
+In this model, we can use an existing plotting function, declare each widget explicitly to match what that function accepts, and then bind a widget to each of the arguments that we want to be interactive.
+The `pn.bind` function works much like [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial) in that it binds regular arguments and keyword arguments to a function. `partial` can only bind specific, static arguments like `5`, but `pn.bind` can also bind *Parameters*, widgets, and other dynamic functions with declared dependencies to the arguments, ensuring when the function is called the current values of the *Parameters* are passed to the function.
+Functions bound with `pn.bind` are then reactive, updating whenever the widget or *Parameter* values change.

 To make the concept of binding clear, let's look at a trivial example first: